tart-telescope/tart2ms/README.md

 ## Changelog

+- 0.3.0b3 New features for keeping the phase center constant during a long measurement set (fringe phasing) Fix progress bar.
 - 0.3.0b1 Fix many CASA compatability issues.
 Antenna positions are done.
 Many thanks to Ben Hugo of SARAO.
 - 0.2.0b5 Fix bug in the timensions of the TIME_CENTROID column in the MAIN table.
 Issue 8.
 - 0.2.0b3 Fix bug in the timensions of the TIME column in the MAIN table.
 Issue 7.